multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 There are several ways in which contract calls are launched from another contract.
 Currently they are:
 - asynchronous calls:
 	- single asynchronous calls:
-	- promises (multi ple asynchronous calls),
+	- promises (multiple asynchronous calls),
 	- transfer-execute calls,
 - synchronous calls:
 	- executed on destination context,